EarthPeople/ep-admin-messages/readme.txt

 == Description ==

 With EP Admin Messages you can show messages in the admin area of WordPress.
+Each message can be shown at multiple places and can be limited to only be shown to specific user groups using capabilities.

+This plugin requires that you add a config file to your themes folder.
+It's mostly useful for theme developers that want tho show messages in the admin to the users of their site.

+= Plugin features =

+* Show messages in WordPress Admin
+* Show messages in different places
+* Show different messages for different users
+* Format messages using HTML
+* Stores settings in a JSON-file.
+No config screen!
+* Suitable for website and theme developers that want to push message changes automatically.

-= Locations where messages can be shown =
+= Messages are shown where you want them to be shown =

 You have full control over where your messages will be shown.
 Each message can be placed in one or several of the following places:

-* on the dashboard
+* dashboard
-* on the overview screen for posts, pages, and custom post types
+* overview screen for posts, pages, and custom post types
-* on the edit screen for posts, pages and custom post types
+* edit screen for posts, pages and custom post types
-* on posts with a specific slug or a slug based on a wildcard
+* posts with a specific slug or a slug based on a wildcard
-* on the user overview screen and on user profiles
+* user overview screen and on user profiles
-* on the plugin page
+* plugin install/update page

-= Use capabilities to limit who can see what =
+= Messages are only shown to the users that you choose =

 Each message can be limited to be shown only to users with a specific [capability](http://codex.wordpress.org/Glossary#Capabilities).

 You can for example show one message to your editors, i.e. users with the capability "edit_posts", and another message to your admins, i.e. users with the capability "manage_options".

-= Limit messages to posts with specific slugs =
+= Messages can be selectd to be shown only on the posts you choose =

 Messages can be limited to only be shown on posts that match a specific slug, or a slug that matches a wildcard.

 This way it's easy to for example show page specific information, letting a user know what a page is for, what they should put in in, and so on.

-= Controlled by JSON =
+= Config file uses JSON =

-All settings are made with a config file that you put in the theme directory.
+All settings are configured with a config file that uses JSON and that you put in the themes directory.

 This means that there are no settings for the user to change.
 This also means that you can add messages using your regular deploy method.
 Just upload an updated config file and you're done.
 No database syncing needed; hooray!

 = Usage scenarios =